 Inmate in custody after escaping in stolen truck, deputies say

-According to Iberville Sheriff Brett Stassi, Timothy Billiot, 55, of Morgan City was arrested by St. Mary Sheriff’s Office on Wednesday, July 5.
+According to Iberville Sheriff Brett Stassi, Timothy Billiot, 55, of Morgan City was arrested by St. Mary Sheriff’s Office.

-Deputies said they saw the stolen vehicle in St. Mary Parish.
-Billiot jumped out of the truck and ran into nearby woods where deputies arrested him, officials said.

-Billiot escaped from jail around 5:30 a.m. on Tuesday, July 4, officials added.
+Billiot escaped from jail around 5:30 a.m. on Tuesday, July 4, officials said.

 Billiot, who was on trustee status, drove off the back lot of the jail in a 2014 gray Dodge Ram truck, which is a decommissioned vehicle owned by the sheriff’s office, according to officials.